-The tables below summarize the Fund's exposure to interest rate risk by remaining terms to maturity as at September 30, 2024 and March 31, 2024.
+The tables below summarize the Fund's exposure, through its direct holdings and its reference fund, to interest rate risk by remaining terms to maturity as at September 30, 2024 and March 31, 2024.
 If the prevailing interest rates had been raised or lowered by 10%, assuming a parallel shift in the yield curve, with all other factors remaining constant, the Net Assets would have respectively decreased or increased by the amount presented under "Impact on Net Assets".
 The Fund's sensitivity to interest rate changes was estimated using the weighted average duration of the portfolio.
 In practice, actual results may differ from this sensitivity analysis and the difference could be material.